-- Electronic copies must be sent or available to the customer within 24 hours of signing.
+- For any Illinois Shines distributed generation offer where some, or all, of the REC incentive value is paid to the customer after system energization, the Approved Vendor or Designee must provide a copy of the Going Solar flyer, review it with the customer, and provide the customer with an opportunity to ask questions. - 3.
+After completion of the preceding steps, the Approved Vendor or Designee may present the customer contract for execution. - 4.
+After execution of the customer contract, the Approved Vendor or Designee shall provide to the customer a copy of the signed Disclosure Form, installation or subscription contract, and any other contracts or agreements that the customer signed as part of accepting the offer. - For documents signed electronically by the customer, the Approved Vendor or Designee must provide the signed copies by electronic means.
+At the request of the customer, the Approved Vendor or Designee must also provide hard copies of the signed documents. - For documents where the customer signed a hard copy, the Approved Vendor or Designee must give the customer the option of receiving the signed copy electronically or as a hard copy. - Electronic copies must be sent or available to the customer within 24 hours of signing.
 For electronic means, the documents may be provided by email, through an online portal, or through the e-signature platform (as long as the documents can be accessed at any time after they have been signed, and are not only accessible during the signing process). - Hard-copy documents sent by mail must be sent by United States Postal Service first class (or equivalent) and must be properly addressed, with adequate postage, and postmarked within 2 business days.
 Hard-copy documents that are hand-delivered must be provided to the customer within 3 business days.

-The Approved Vendor or Designee must generate the relevant standard Disclosure Form through the Program Portal unless the Approved Vendor or Designee received prior approval from the Program-Administrator to generate Disclosure Forms outside of the Portal through an application programming interface ("API").
-Any standard Disclosure Form generated outside of the portal through the API must contain the same content and information as the standard Disclosure Form generated by the Program Portal and meet any other requirements developed by the Program Administrator to ensure that the integrity of the form and its execution is not compromised.6
+The Approved Vendor or Designee must generate the relevant standard Disclosure Form through the Program Portal unless the Approved Vendor or Designee received prior approval from the Program Administrator to generate Disclosure Forms outside of the Portal through an application programming interface ("API").
+Any standard Disclosure Form generated outside of the portal through the API must contain the same content and information as the standard Disclosure Form generated by the Program Portal and meet any other requirements developed by the Program Administrator to ensure that the integrity of the form and its execution is not compromised.